jifang/xiaomivr/README.md

 	* `UnitySDK/Assets/Plugins/VrGUI.aar`
 	* `UnitySDK/Assets/Plugins/VrAppFramework.aar`
 	* `UnitySDK/Assets/Plugins/vrcontroller-release.aar`
-4. Copy the `UnitySDK/Assets/MIVR/Scripts/ButtonClick.cs` to replace the scipt in Unity
+4. For Xiaomi headset, Copy the `UnitySDK/Assets/MIVR/Scripts/ButtonClick.cs` to replace the scipt in Unity For Oculus Go/Gear VR, Copy the `UnitySDK/Assets/OVR/Scripts/LaunchNative.cs` and attach to any gameobject in the scene
-5. Run scene `360ViewController`
+5. Run demo scene
-6. After clicking the button, the app will be transited to the natvie code (Oculus sample VrController).
-We can see that both back/home button are not responding.
+6. For Xiaomi headset, after clicking the button, the app will be transited to the natvie code (Oculus sample VrController).
+   For Oculus Go/Gear VR, the app will be transited to the natvie code (Oculus sample VrController) after launch.
+7. We can see that both back/home button are not responding.

-## Step-by-step instruction ##
+## Step-by-step Instruction ##
 This section descibe the detailed change we made on the original sample code.

 **IMPORTANT**: It is important to use Oculus Mobile SDK v1.7.
-Other version may conflict with the Oculus libraries embedded in Xiaomi Unity SDK.
+Other version may conflict with the Oculus libraries embedded in Xiaomi/Oculus Unity SDK.

 ### Download [Oculus Mobile SDK v1.7](https://developer.oculus.com/downloads/package/oculus-mobile-sdk/1.7.0/)